 Frequently Asked Questions About RTLS

-Here is how it works at a basic level: small wireless tags are attached to assets (like hospital equipment) or worn by people (like staff badges).
-These tags continuously broadcast a signal — typically using Bluetooth Low Energy (BLE) or Wi-Fi.
-Fixed sensors or readers installed throughout the building receive these signals and calculate each tag’s location based on signal strength, angle of arrival, or time of flight.
+Small wireless tags attach to assets or are worn by people.
+These tags continuously broadcast a signal — typically using Bluetooth Low Energy or Wi-Fi.
+Fixed sensors installed throughout the building receive these signals and calculate each tag’s location.
 A central software platform processes all of this data and displays it as a live map, updated in real time.

 More advanced RTLS systems — like Penguin’s — layer artificial intelligence on top of this location engine.
 Rather than just showing where things are, the AI analyzes movement patterns, identifies anomalies, predicts problems, and delivers operational intelligence that informs smarter decisions.